scollovati/ev3_scratch/README.md

 # ev3_scratch
-Italian Translation - EV3 Scratch
+Italian Translation + Gyro & Boolean upgrades - EV3 Scratch Edit
+Add topics

-We're translating the famous ScratchX plugin for the LEGO Mindstorms EV3 and adding some extrafeatures.
+We translated in italian the famous ScratchX plugin for the LEGO Mindstorms EV3.
+We added some extra features:
+- Gyro value (angle, angular velocity)
+- Gyro reset block
+- boolean synchronous block for the touch sensor

+In progress:
+- block for changing the volume of the played note